veyon/docs/admin/reference.rst

 **Program start**

 Perform access control at program start
-	You can use this option to define whether the possibly configured :ref:`computer access control` should also be perform whenever the Veyon Master is started.
+	You can use this option to define whether the possibly configured :ref:`ComputerAccessControl` should also be perform whenever the Veyon Master is started.
 Even though access control is enforced on client-side in every case, this additional option assures, that users without proper access rights can not even start the Veyon Master, hence making security even more visible.

 	**Default:** *disabled*

-.. _RoomAutoSwitch:
+.. _RefRoomAutoSwitch:

 Automatically switch to current room
 	By default all computers that have been selected the previous time are displayed after starting Veyon Master.
 If instead all computers in the Master computer's room shall be displayed, this option can be activated.
-The Veyon Master will then try to solve which room the local computer belongs to using the configured :ref:`network object directory`.
+The Veyon Master will then try to solve which room the local computer belongs to using the configured :ref:`RefNetworkObjectDirectory`.
 All computers in the room are listed in this case.
 Precondition for this function is a correctly working DNS setup in the network which translated computer names to IP addresses and vice versa.

 	**Default:** *disabled*

 Automatically adjust computer thumbnail at start
 	If the size of the computers' thumbnail is to be automatically adjusted upon starting Veyon Master (takes the same effect as clicking the :guilabel:`Auto` button), this option can be activated.
 The previously configured size will be ignored.
-This functionality primarily comes into play in conjunction with the :ref:`automatic room change <RoomAutoSwitch>`.
+This functionality primarily comes into play in conjunction with the :ref:`automatic room change <RefRoomAutoSwitch>`.

 	**Default:** *disabled*